 - Designing and implementing strategies that deliver on international commitments, such as the United Nations Paris Agreement, which “aims to strengthen the global response to the threat of climate change, in the context of sustainable development and efforts to eradicate poverty”; and the Convention on Biological Diversity (CBD), which aims “to conserve and sustainably use biological diversity for the benefit of present and future generations.”

-Findings from the UNISECO project provide evidence of how transitions to agro-ecological farming systems and farm practices can provides means of tackling challenges of global significance, in particular climate change, reducing the loss of biodiversity, sustainable production and consumption pattern and social justice.
+Findings from the UNISECO project provide evidence of how transitions to agro-ecological farming systems and farm practices can provide means of tackling challenges of global significance, in particular climate change, reducing the loss of biodiversity, sustainable production and consumption pattern and social justice.
 That evidence comes from working with local actors in the farming systems in case studies in 15 countries around Europe, in different socio-economic, environmental and cultural contexts, and the analysis of territorial impacts of large-scale implementations of agro-ecological practices in the context of future scenarios of European food systems.